 10. [Check Transfer provisions and see if they need to be revised to delete references to guaranty of Enron Corp.]

+Schedule C

+Credit and Collateral Provisions

-adopted and approved , with the following amendments:The following amendments to Paragraph 13 to the ISDA Credit Support Annex are adopted:
+The Collateral Annex and other credit terms of the ENA/Counterparty Master Agreement are adopted and approved , with the following amendments:

+1. The following amendments to Paragraph 13 to the ISDA Credit Support Annex are adopted:

 Eligible Collateral.
 The following items will qualify as “Eligible Collateral” for the party specified: